2025 NBA playoffs: Media coverage

-Television

 This was the final playoffs that games aired nationally across ABC, ESPN, TNT, and NBA TV in the United States before both Amazon Prime Video and NBC Sports replace TNT and NBA TV next season.
 For the second and final time, TruTV simulcasted TNT games.
 This was also the final year that each team's regional broadcaster were permitted to televise local coverage of first-round games, with the exception of games on ABC.
 In general, during the first two rounds, ABC broadcast Sunday afternoon games, TNT had Sunday through Thursday night games, and ESPN televised Friday night games.
 NBA TV televised selected Tuesday through Thursday night first-round games, produced by TNT Sports.
 Additionally this postseason, an NBA TV/ESPNU simulcast of Game 3 of Indiana–Milwaukee on Friday, April 25 was scheduled to accommodate ABC and ESPN2's coverage of the 2025 NFL draft, airing in roughly the same time slot.
 Saturday first-round games were split by ABC, ESPN, and TNT, ABC then aired all the Saturday second round games.

 As per the alternating rotation, ESPN/ABC had exclusive coverage of the Western Conference finals while TNT had exclusive coverage of the Eastern Conference finals.
 ABC had exclusive coverage of the NBA Finals for the 23rd straight year.

-The entire 2025 NBA postseason averaged 6.12 million viewers per game across ESPN and ABC, up 10% from 2024.
-In addition, the NBA generated a record-breaking 5 billion views across all social media platforms during the NBA Finals, up 215% from 2024.

-Streaming

-NBA TV games was available on NBA League Pass as part of its normal streaming service for that channel.
+NBA TV games were available on NBA League Pass as part of its normal streaming service for that channel.
 TNT games streamed on Max.
 ESPN+ also streamed game 7 of the NBA Finals alongside ABC.

+The entire 2025 NBA postseason averaged 6.12 million viewers per game across ESPN and ABC, up 10 percent from 2024.
+In addition, the NBA generated a record-breaking 5 billion views across all social media platforms during the NBA Finals, up 215 percent from 2024.

 Sponsorship

 NBA has continued its sponsorship agreement with Google since 2022, with Google Pixel serving as first presenting partner of the Playoffs from 2022 through 2024.
-Beginning with this season, it will now be rebranded as "2025 NBA Playoffs presented by Google," giving an expansion of sponsorship for other Google brands, outside of Pixel.
+Beginning with this season, it will now be rebranded as "2025 NBA Playoffs presented by Google", giving an expansion of sponsorship for other Google brands, outside of Pixel.
 As part of an multi-year agreement with Google, this sponsorship provides the logo branding inside the venues and in official digital properties on-court, as well as commercial inventory during ABC, ESPN, TNT, and NBA TV's telecasts of the playoff games.